HuemulSolutions/enola/docs/sending_data.md

    model_response = "The Honda Civic offers great performance at a reasonable price."
    ```

-   > **Note**: Replace the simulated response with actual model integration in a production environment.
+   > **Note**: Replace the simulated response with the actual output from your language model.

 8. **Add the Model's Response to the Step**